 Identifying local damage — the breaks and cracks and deterioration hidden deep within a structure — can involve dismantling the building to reach the innards of its frame.
 Examining the condition of a skyscraper’s steel beams after an event entails removing thick coats of fire prevention material before performing a visual assessment, no small or inexpensive task.
 Most of the time, such invasive exams are unnecessary.
 If a building still stands upright and the walls aren’t cracked, it’s a safe bet that all is well.
 “Generally, if the structure is damaged, you’ll see signs of it right away,” says Connor.

 Apocalyptic storms and the earth’s shifting plates may cause plenty of damage, but another concern has given rise to structural health monitoring, an emerging engineering discipline that is focused on predicting the life expectancy of built structures.
 “Sixty years ago, we built a beautiful infrastructure of highways and bridges but never thought about deterioration,” says Connor.
 “It has now become old, and structural health monitoring is a wide open field for engineers.
 It’s our obligation to examine and maintain this aging infrastructure.”

-Thanks to Suzanne of Lakewood, New Jersey, for this question.
+Thanks to Suzanne of Lakewood, N.J., for this question.